Caroline Isaacs, MSW

-Caroline has worked with AFSC Arizona since 1995.
+Caroline has worked with AFSC-AZ since 1995.
 As Program Director (2004–present), she has sharpened the criminal justice work of the office into the respected, go-to prisoner rights organization in Arizona.
-Isaacs’ work currently focuses on fighting prison expansion and for-profit privatization, and changing Arizona’s sentencing laws.
+Isaacs’ work currently focuses on fighting prison expansion and for-profit privatization and changing Arizona’s sentencing laws.
 Caroline holds a Master of Social Work from Arizona State University.

 Grace runs the ReFraming Justice Project, where she works to position directly impacted people to challenge models of justice that are rooted in punishment towards ones that embrace radical community-making and healing.
 Dr. Gámez is a 2018 “Lead with Conviction” fellow with JustLeadershipUSA, a published author, researcher, and public speaker.
 She holds a Ph.D. in Justice Studies from Arizona State University and a Master of Science degree in Mexican American Studies & Public Health from the University of Arizona.

 Tiera oversees the Treatment Industrial Complex (TIC) Project which aims to end the expansion of private prisons into healthcare, rehabilitation, and community corrections.
 She received her B.A. in Anthropology from Vassar College and M.A. in International Affairs from the George Washington University.
 An abolitionist, Tiera also volunteers her time with Black Lives Matter-Tucson and the Tucson Second Chance Community Bail Fund respectively.